tuva-health/docs/docs/getting-started/overview.md

 ### 3. Map Your Data

 The next step is mapping your data to the [Tuva Input Layer](../connectors/input-layer).
 Every claims and clinical dataset comes in its own schema (i.e. set of tables and columns).
 Before you can use Tuva you need to convert your schema to the Tuva Input Layer.
 Do this by creating models (i.e. SQL files) in your dbt project to transform your data into the Input Layer format.
-The [Mapping Guide](mapping-guide) provides rules of thumb for how to do this.
+The [Claims Mapping Guide](/docs/connectors/claims-mapping-guide.md) provides rules of thumb for how to do this, with a focus on the most common use-case, medical claims.

 ### 4. dbt Build